Schedule C vs Schedule F: Which Form Does a Farm, Homestead, or Agricultural Business File? (2026)

 Both forms can also generate the Qualified Business Income (QBI) deduction, and neither farming nor a general trade is automatically a specified service business (SSTB).

-What only farmers get is the timing and averaging machinery above โ Schedule J income averaging and the two-thirds-farm-income estimated-tax rule.
-For a variable-income grower, those can be worth far more than any line-label difference.
+What the timing and averaging machinery above turns on โ Schedule J income averaging and the two-thirds estimated-tax rule โ is a farming or fishing business, not the form you file.
+Growers reach it through Schedule F; a commercial fisherman reaches the same two breaks from Schedule C. For a variable-income grower, those can be worth far more than any line-label difference.
 That's the real reason to get the classification right.

 Mixed Operations: File Both